-The Company adopts the Five-tier risk classification approach to manage its credit risk arising from loans and advances to customers and finance lease receivables.
+The Company adopts the Five-tier risk classification approach to manage its credit risk arising from loans and advances to customers and finance lease receivables, bills receivable and other assets.
 They are generally classified as normal, special mention, substandard, doubtful and loss according to their levels of risk.